-Mammograms reveal response to common cancer drugApril 22nd, 2013 in Cancer /
+Mammograms reveal response to common cancer drugApril 22, 2013 in Medicine & Health / Cancer

 Researchers at Karolinska Institutet have developed a method for assessing the effect of tamoxifen, a common drug to prevent the relapse of breast cancer.
 The key lies in monitoring changes in the proportion of dense tissue, which appears white on a mammogram, during treatment.
 Women who show a pronounced reduction in breast density during tamoxifen treatment have a fifty per cent reduction in breast cancer mortality.
 This tool provides doctors with the possibility to assess whether a patient is responding to tamoxifen at an early phase of treatment.